rkutyna/OffCampusClark/README.md

 7. Run > docker compose exec django python manage.py createsuperuser

+8. Run > docker compose exec django python manage.py collectstatic

-8. You should be able to access the website at localhost:8080
+9. You should be able to access the website at localhost:8080